bwpras/designporto/README.md

-# ✈️ Design Portfolio: CAD Projects in Aerospace Structures
+# ✈️ Design Portfolio: CAD and Structural Analysis Projects

 Welcome to my design portfolio repository!
-This space showcases some of the structural design projects I’ve completed using CAD tools such as Catia, SolidWorks, and Fusion 360, primarily focused on drone or UAV systems.
+This space showcases some of the structural design projects I’ve completed using CAD tools such as Catia, SolidWorks, and Fusion 360 primarily focused on aircraft, drone, or UAV systems.

 ---